arXiv/arxiv-submission-ui/README.md

 The idea behind the mock compiler service is to let you work through the entire submission process workflow without the hassle of installing the compiler service.

-## Quick start using arXiv Compiler service
+## Quick start using full arXiv Compiler service (with compilation)

 ### AWS Credentials
 First, you will need credentials to AWS ECR to get the converter docker